-Figure 12: (left)Annotated drawing of the PRad gas flow target indicating most of the target's main components.
+Figure 13: (left)Annotated drawing of the PRad gas flow target indicating most of the target's main components.
 The location and dimensions of various polyimide pumping orifices are shown, where Z is the distance from target center.
 The direction of the electron beam is indicated by a red arrow. (right) Downstream view of the PRad target in the beamline.

-The target cell, shown in Fig. 13, was machined from a single block of C101 copper.
+The target cell, shown in Fig. 14, was machined from a single block of C101 copper.
 Its outer dimensions are $7.5 \times 7.5 \times 4.0$ cm3, with a 6.3 cm diameter hole along the axis of the beam line.
 The hole is covered at both ends by 7.5 μ m thick polyimide foils, held in place by aluminum end caps.
 Cold hydrogen gas flows into the cell at its midpoint and exits via 2 mm holes at the center of either kapton foil.
-The holes also allow the electron beam to pass through the H_2 gas without interacting with the foils themselves, effectively making this a "windowless" gas target.
+The holes also allow the electron beam to pass through the H2 gas without interacting with the foils themselves, effectively making this a "windowless" gas target.

 Compared to a long thin tube, the design of a relatively large target cell with small orifices on both ends has two important advantages.
 First, it produce a more uniform density profile along the beam path, allowing a better estimate of the gas density based upon its temperature and pressure.
 Second, it eliminates the possibility of electrons associated with beam halo scattering from the 4 cm long cell walls.
 Instead, the halo scatters from the 7.5 μ m thick polyimide foils.

-A second calibrated cernox thermometer, suspended inside the cell, provides a direct measure of the gas temperature.
+A second calibrated cernox thermometer, suspended inside the cell, measures the gas temperature.
 The gas pressure was measured by a capacitance manometer located outside the vacuum chamber and connected to the cell by a carbon fiber tube approximately one meter long and 2.5 cm in diameter.
 The same tube is used to suspend the target cell, in the center of the vacuum chamber, from a motorized 5-axis motion controller.
 The controller can be used to position the target in the path of the electron beam with a precision of about $\pm 10 \ \mu$ m.
 It was also used to lift the cell out of the beam for background measurements.

-Also, two 1 μ m thick foils, carbon and aluminum, were attached to the bottom of the copper target cell for additional background and calibration measurements.
-High-speed turbomolecular pumps were used to evacuate the hydrogen gas as it left the target cell and maintain the surrounding vacuum chamber and beam line at very
+Two 1 μ m thick foils, carbon and aluminum, were attached to the bottom of the copper target cell for additional background and calibration measurements.
+High-speed turbomolecular pumps were used to